Program Director, Varsity Head Coach

 conference record of 31-1-1.

 Before coaching at Watterson, Zavodny served as varsity assistant at The Wellington School for two seasons.
 She also coached club soccer locally, serving at both Santos FC, where she was girls assistant director for five seasons, and Ohio Premier.
-A former state and regional ODP coach, she holds a USSF National “C” License.
+A former state and regional ODP coach, she holds a USSF National C License.

 Her college playing career included stints at the University of South Alabama and The Ohio State University, where she earned a bachelor’s degree in psychology and a master’s in educational administration.
 She completed her teacher licensure program in middle childhood education at Capital University.
+She is currently working on her doctorate in Special Education with a specialization in Applied Behavior Analysis.

 JVB Head Coach